-- To reduce the sharing of paper, parents/guardians can submit an early dismissal request via the Google Early Dismissal Form on the Jr. High Website, or send an email directly to both Jr. High secretaries - Mrs. Weil (weilv@hopewellarea.org) and Mrs. LoVerde (loverded@hopewellarea.org). - Early dismissal notices are recommended to arrive by 9:00AM each day.
-Under extenuating circumstances, emails will be accepted after this time. - If submitting via email, the email MUST include: - o Child's full name, homeroom/period 1 teacher, reason for early dismissal, and adult's name and relationship to the student the individual picking up the child. - Upon arrival at the Junior High, adults will buzz the JH Main Office Door Buzzer to notify the secretaries of their arrival. - Students will meet the adult outside.
-Individuals should have photo identification available for verification purposes. - It is the student's responsibility to report directly to the main office at the time of early dismissal.
+- To reduce the sharing of paper, parents/guardians can submit an early dismissal request via the Google Early Dismissal Form on the Jr. High Website, or send an email directly to both Jr. High secretaries.
+Mrs.McIlvain (mcilvainm@hopewellarea.org) and Mrs. Houy (houyc@hopewellarea.org). - Early dismissal notices are recommended to arrive by 9:00 AM each day.
+Under extenuating circumstances, emails will be accepted after this time. - If submitting via email, the email MUST include: - Child's full name, homeroom teacher, reason for early dismissal, and adult's name and relationship to the student the individual picking up the child. - Upon arrival at the Junior High, adults will buzz the JH Main Office Door Buzzer to notify the secretaries of their arrival. - Students will meet the adult in the main office.
+Individuals should have photo identification available for verification purposes. - It is the student's responsibility to report directly to the main office at the time of an Early Dismissal.

-Tardiness
+Tardiness to School and/or Class

-- A student who is tardy to school must report directly to the main office immediately upon arrival. - To reduce the sharing of paper, parents/guardians can submit a tardy notice, for attendance purposes, via the Google Tardy Form on the Jr. High Website, or send an email directly to both Jr. High secretaries Mrs. Weil (weilv@hopewellarea.org) and Mrs. LoVerde (loverded@hopewellarea.org). - If submitting a request via email, the email MUST include: - o Child's full name, homeroom/period 1 teacher, reason for later arrival dismissal, and adult's name and relationship to the student. - Late arrival excuses should occur immediately before or after late student arrival to school. - Parents and guardians do not have to enter the building. - At the point that a student obtains 3-5 tardies a written warning will be issued.
-Those tardies over five (5), or associated with an excessive number of minutes, will result in disciplinary action that may include, but are not limited to, Office Detention, Saturday Detention or T.L.C.
-Additionally, repeated tardiness to school places a student and his/her parents in jeopardy of violating the Commonwealth of Pennsylvania School Code's

-Compulsory Attendance Law.
-[Exception: Student entering late from a doctor or dentist appointment with proof of the visit (medical documentation from the doctor).]

-• Tardiness to class will not be tolerated.
-Each teacher will take the necessary steps to correct the problem.
+• A student who is Tardy to school must report directly to the main office, upon arrival.

+- If submitting a request via email, the email MUST include: - Child's full name, homeroom/period 1 teacher, reason for later arrival dismissal, and adult's name and relationship to the student. - Late arrival/tardy excuses are to be to the attendance secretary by the student at the time the individual arrives at school.
+Parents and guardians do not have to enter the building. - When a student obtains 3 tardies, a disciplinary referral warning will be issued.
+At 5 tardies, an After-School Detention will be issued. - Repeated tardiness to school places a student and his/her parents in jeopardy of violating the Commonwealth of Pennsylvania School Code's Compulsory Attendance Law and will result in additional disciplinary action, to include additional After-School Detentions or TLC. - ★ [Exception: Student entering late from a doctor or dentist appointment with proof of the visit (medical documentation from the doctor).] - Tardiness to class will not be tolerated.
+Each teacher will take the necessary steps to correct the problem. - Tardy to Homeroom will be treated as a tardy to school.
+Once a student obtains 3 tardies to homeroom a written warning will be issued.
+At 5 tardies, an After-School Detention will be issued.
+If the tardiness continues, additional disciplinary action will result, to include additional After-School Detentions or TLC.
-Truancy

-Any truant behaviors may result in a referral to the Beaver County Truancy Prevention Program (TIPS) for chronic truancy and/or a citation from the district magistrate for a violation of the Commonwealth of Pennsylvania's Attendance Policy.